Hours:

 • Use a microfiber cloth designed for cleaning glass; that's what professional detailers choose.

 • Clean the insides of windows, too.
-That film that develops on the inside of vehicle windows can be the result of plastic interior surfaces decaying in the heat of sunlight (plastic contains oil).
+That film that develops on the inside of vehicle windows can result from plastic interior surfaces degrading in the heat of sunlight (plastic contains oil).
 The film can also be caused by cigarette smoke.
 Clean that oily layer off thoroughly.

 Now that you have clean windows, here's how to keep 'em clean.

 • Replace your wipers at least once a year.
-Rubber deteriorates the older it gets, even if you rarely use your wipers.
+Rubber deteriorates with age, even if you rarely use your wipers.

 • You might consider a newer type called a "beam" blade.
 Most have an aerodynamic design that cleans your windshield better, especially at higher speeds.

 Visibility.
 See what we mean?
+And if that doesn't work, get some glasses.....lol

 High-Tech Auto and Truck Center